 - All staff recognise and know how to respond to signs and symptoms that may indicate a child is suffering from or likely to be suffering from harm.
-They understand that they have a responsibility to act immediately by discussing their concerns with the designated person or a named back-up designated person. - The manager and deputy are the designated person and back-up designated person, responsible for co-ordinating action taken by the setting to safeguard vulnerable children and adults. - All concerns about the welfare of children in the setting should be reported to the designated person or the back-up designated person. - The designated person ensures that all educators are alert to the indicators of abuse and neglect and understand how to identify and respond to these. - The setting should not operate without an identified designated person at any time. - The line manager of the designated person is the designated officer. - The designated person informs the designated officer about serious concerns as soon as they arise and agree the action to be taken, seeking further clarification if there are any doubts that the issue is safeguarding. - If it is not possible to contact the designated officer, action to safeguard the child is taken first and the designated officer is informed later.
+They understand that they have a responsibility to act immediately by discussing their concerns with the designated safeguarding lead or a named back-up designated safeguarding lead. - The manager and deputy are the designated safeguarding lead and back-up designated safeguarding lead, responsible for co-ordinating action taken by the setting to safeguard vulnerable children and adults. - All concerns about the welfare of children in the setting should be reported to the designated safeguarding lead or the back-up designated safeguarding lead. - The designated safeguarding lead ensures that all educators are alert to the indicators of abuse and neglect and understand how to identify and respond to these. - The setting should not operate without an identified designated safeguarding lead at any time. - The line manager of the designated safeguarding lead is the designated officer. - The designated safeguarding lead informs the designated officer about serious concerns as soon as they arise and agree the action to be taken, seeking further clarification if there are any doubts that the issue is safeguarding. - If it is not possible to contact the designated officer, action to safeguard the child is taken first and the designated officer is informed later.
 If the designated officer is unavailable advice is sought from their line manager or equivalent. - Issues which may require notifying to Ofsted are notified to the designated officer to make a decision regarding notification.
-The designated person must remain up to date with Ofsted reporting and notification requirements. - If there is an incident, which may require reporting to RIDDOR the designated officer immediately seeks guidance from the owners/directors/trustees.
+The designated safeguarding lead and designated officer must remain up to date with Ofsted reporting and notification requirements. - If there is an incident, which may require reporting to RIDDOR the designated officer immediately seeks guidance from the owners/directors/trustees as appropriate.
 There continues to be a requirement that the designated officer follows legislative requirements in relation to reporting to RIDDOR.
 This is fully addressed in section 01 Health and Safety procedures. - All settings follow procedures of their Local Safeguarding Partners (LSP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
 Procedures are followed for managing allegations against staff, as well as for responding to concerns and complaints raised about quality or practice issues, whistle-blowing and escalation.